Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 Everyone hates the Labour Party.

-There was a poll that came out what was it yesterday, where they were on like 17% and the Tories are on like 15%.
+There was a poll that came out, was it yesterday, where they were on like 17% and the Tories are on like 15%.

 Like, sorry, who the hell is still voting for the Labour Party at this point?

-If Andy Burnham took over from Keir Starmer uh in the middle of this parliament or towards the end of this parliament, what he does in that window leading up to the next general because if he does similar things, they'll the Labour Party will be just as hated and fail at the ballot box just as much.
+And it would also mean if Andy Burnham took over from Keir Starmer in the middle of this parliament or towards the end of this parliament, what he does in that window leading up to the next generation, because if he does similar things, the Labour Party will be just as hated or fail at the ballot box just as much.

-Uh what he's supposed to uh challenge Starmer for the leadership, win, and then do something completely different, so much so that the general electorate vote for him at the general election.
+Well, he's supposed to challenge Starmer for the leadership, win, and then do something completely different, so much so that the general electorate vote for him at the general election.

-That's not that's why even Labour diehards are saying it's a half chance.
+That's why even Labour diehards are saying it's a half chance.

 Yeah, it's a long shot.